 Now it's time for the nitty-gritty of colors-identifying diffuse and specular highlights, color casts, midtones, and shadows.
 Photoshop Levels histograms are explored in detail to help you evaluate these key image components.
 With professional evaluation techniques, you'll know where your images need to be corrected and how to proceed.

-By Lesson Five, you've learned a range of essential techniques for correcting your photos with great accuracy.
+By this week's session, you've learned a range of essential techniques for correcting your photos with great accuracy.
 Here you'll learn to put them all together into a useful and efficient workflow, from measuring your values to adjusting the details.
 You'll learn to use adjustment layers to accomplish your corrections in an editable, non-destructive manner.

 Correction of colors isn't the final step in producing your images.
 Once your images are corrected, you still have many important production steps to carry out.
-In Lesson Six, you'll learn how to sharpen your final images, convert them to CMYK for printing, and preview and proof your print images on-screen.
+In the final lecture, you'll learn how to sharpen your final images, convert them to CMYK for printing, and preview and proof your print images on-screen.

 - Explain the purpose of color correction and master the vocabulary and concepts associated with this subject.

 - Explain how RGB and CMYK images are handled by the computer and Photoshop, and how to configure Photoshop to present color properly and consistently.